 The 2-year subscription offer is great.
 Yes, it may only be €10 that you are saving, but I’m a firm believer that every little helps.

 That €10 can be better used, maybe towards paying for certificates of your ancestors.

 I like how you can easily create and build your family tree immediately with this site.
 Yes, that can also be said for other sites, and this is no exception.

-It’s good though that you are not limited to the amount of people that you can put into your tree, or any details about them.
+It’s good though that you are not limited to the number of people that you can put into your tree or any details about them.

 Only the storage for your photos and records.
 So, it’s worth thinking about upgrading in that respect.

 Yes, I do recommend Geneanet.
 This site can help you to discover your French ancestry as I have said, (maybe even European ancestry).
 It’s worth at least checking what this site has to offer.